Will AI Reject Great Candidates?

-False negatives are the most costly AI recruiting failure mode.
-The risk is real but bounded; here are the controls that keep great candidates in the funnel.
+False negatives are the costliest AI recruiting failure mode.
+The risk is real but bounded; here are the controls that keep great candidates in.

 The single most expensive failure mode of AI recruiting software is the false negative: a strong candidate who never gets the conversation because the model ranked them low.
 The risk is real, the math is well understood, and the mitigations are not difficult, but they have to be designed in.
 The teams who get burned are the ones who treated AI scoring as an automated gate instead of a recommendation engine.